Music and Motherhood: Europe

 2. Perceived impact: assessed through participant surveys that include mental health measures from singing intervention participants (at weeks 1, 6, 10) and focus groups.

-Descriptive statistics will be used to analyse quantitative data.
-Framework method and thematic analysis will be used to analyse qualitative data.
+Descriptive statistics were used to analyse quantitative data.
+Framework method and thematic analysis were used to analyse qualitative data.
+We hope the outputs and learnings from this trailblazing programme enable other countries to adapt and implement interventions globally.

 This work builds on our other studies, Music and Motherhood and SHAPER (Melodies for Mums).